Madzgamer/taxify-challenge/README.md

 # Taxify-Challenge
-Entry for the Taxify's Self-driving Fleet Optimization Challenge. by Oliver Olmaru and Randal Annus
+Entry for the Taxify's Self-driving Fleet Optimization Challenge. by Oliver Olmaru and Randal Annus.
-Thanks to Ingmar Olmaru
+Thanks to Ingmar Olmaru.

 ## Getting Started
 Follow these steps to get a copy of the project up and running on your local machine.